 takes about 5 minutes, ticket price €2,30 (cash), which includes

 the 50 cents for the rechargeable ticket card.
 There is also city

 bus 744 to Oriente, however large luggage is not allowed.
 City

 bus details at http://www.carris.pt/

 If you are planning to spend time in Lisbon, most trains to the

 north start from the city centre SANTA APÓLONIA station.
 Check

 timetables and buy tickets at www.cp.pt

-You can create more journey options (another eight trains) by taking one of the frequent trains from Lisbon to Porto (Campanhã) and changing to the local 'Urbanos' service there.
+You can create more journey options (about another nine trains) by taking one of the frequent trains between Lisbon and Porto (Campanhã) and changing to / from the local 'Urbanos' service there.
 Train times are subject to change around major public holidays, for example Easter, Christmas and New Year.
 Check official timetables carefully when making your reservations.

 Reservations for train trips in Portugal can only be made up to a MAXIMUM of 60 days in advance.
 You can reserve on line at www.cp.pt and print your own ticket.
 A big discount is available on many trains for tickets purchased more than 8 days in advance.
 DO NOT use RailEurope etc as they cannot issue the required seat reservation for which you will pay extra.